grundium-frontend/get-creative/README.md

 ## Requirements

 1. The main front-end technology is to be selected from: Angular, React, or React frameworks, e.g., Gatsby or Next.js
+2. What part(s) of the data you get from the APIs you use is also up to you.
-2. Make it look nice, try to match the theme of the app with the content, but don't go over the top (don't spend more than a few hours)
+3. Make it look nice, try to match the theme of the app with the content, but don't go over the top (don't spend more than a few hours)
-3. Make informed decisions.
+4. Make informed decisions.
 Use what you think is suitable for e.g., state management, making HTTP requests, rendering the map.
-4. Just to make things a little simpler, see the following UI wireframe example.
+5. Just to make things a little simpler, see the following UI wireframe example.
 But as long as the required functionality is there, feel free to change anything.

 ![localImage](./assets/Task.png)